JoshFeldman95/Extracting-CK-from-Large-LM/README.md

 # Commonsense Knowledge Mining from Pretrained Models
-This repo contains the experiments from the paper "Commonsense Knowledge Mining from Pretrained Models" by Joshua Feldman, Joe Davison, and Sasha Rush
+This repo contains the experiments from the paper "Commonsense Knowledge Mining from Pretrained Models" by Joshua Feldman, Joe Davison, and Sasha Rush.

 # Usage
 ## Commonsense Knowledge Base Completion Experiments
-**to do**
+To reproduce Commonsense Knowledge Base Completion experiments, run `python ckbc_experiments.py -cpu` or `python ckbc_experiments.py -cuda` to run on a GPU.
+The automatically determined optimal PMI weight and F1 score will be printed for each type of sentence generation method and the detailed results will be saved in a text file as described below.
 ## Wikipedia Experiments

-To reproduce the wikipedia experiments, run `python wikipedia_experiments.py -cpu` or `python wikipedia_experiments.py -cuda`.
+To reproduce the wikipedia experiments, run
+`python wikipedia_experiments.py -cpu` or
+`python wikipedia_experiments.py -cuda`.

+## Detailed Results

-This script will put 4 datasets in the `data` repo: `wiki_concat.csv`,`wiki_template.csv`,`wiki_template_grammar.csv`, and `wiki_coherency.csv`.
+Both of the above scripts will put 4 datasets in the `data` repo:
+`wiki_concat.csv`,`wiki_template.csv`,`wiki_template_grammar.csv`, and
+`wiki_coherency.csv`.
 These files correspond to the concatenation, template, template + grammar, and coherency ranking experiments in the paper.
 The data fields are defined as follows:
 - **nll**: The negative log likelihood (p(T|H,r)/len(T)).
 - **tail_conditional**: The conditional probability of the tail given the head (p(T|H,r)).
 - **head_conditional**: The conditional probability of the head given the tail (p(H|T,r)).